 “I was forced to interrupt my work in the laboratory in the middle of the afternoon and proceed home, being affected by a remarkable restlessness, combined with a slight dizziness.
 At home I lay down and sank into a not unpleasant intoxicated-like condition, characterized by an extremely stimulated imagination.
 In a dream-like state, with eyes closed (I found the daylight to be unpleasantly glaring), I perceived an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscopic play of colors.”

-Three days later, at 4:20 p.m, Hofmann decided to intentionally ingest 250 micrograms of LSD, thinking it would do little to affect him.
+Three days later, on April 19th at 4:20pm, Hofmann decided to intentionally ingest 250 micrograms of LSD, thinking it would do little to affect him.
 But, little did he know, 20 micrograms was the threshold dose.
 Forty minutes later, he was scribbling this in his journal:

 “Beginning dizziness, feeling of anxiety, visual distortions, symptoms of paralysis, desire to laugh.”